aadomn/skinny/README.md

 For each algorithm, one can find:

 - `opt32`: 32-bit word oriented C implementation
-- `armcortexm`: ARM assembly implementation for Cortex-M processors.
+- `armv7m`: ARMv7-M assembly implementation for Cortex-M processors.

 Note that one can also find an implementation of SKINNY-128 using Intel SSE instructions in `crypto_tbc/skinny128/1_block/sse`.